au-ts/microkit_tutorial/website/src/part3.md

 The caller is blocked until the callee returns.
 Protected procedures must execute in bounded time.
 Currently, the caller must trust the callee to conform.

 To call a PP, a PD calls `microkit_ppcall` passing the channel identifier and a message structure, a message structure is returned from this function.
 * To create a message structure, you can use `microkit_msginfo microkit_msginfo_new(uint64_t label, uint16_t count)`.
-The `label` is typically used for distinguishing PPCs when there are multiple from the same client to server.
+The `label` is typically used for distinguishing PPCs when a server has multiple services for a client to invoke.
 In this tutorial it will not be necessary to use the `label` and it can just be 0.
 The `count` will be used and it represents how many arguments (message-registers) are in the PPC.
 * To set the arguments of a message (message registers), you can use `void microkit_mr_set(uint8_t mr, uint64_t value)` where `mr` is the index.
 * To get arguments from the returned message, you can use `uint64_t microkit_mr_get(uint8_t mr)` where `mr` is the index.
 * To get the label of a message, you can use `uint64_t microkit_msginfo_get_label(microkit_msginfo msginfo);`.